yadavan88/yadavan88.github.io/README.md

 Scala-3 has completely redesigned macros.
 It has introduced a new modifier _inline_ to cover a lot of macro cases without actually writing macro.
 It optimises the code at compile time.
 More detailed usecases of [inline modifier is available here](https://www.baeldung.com/scala/inline-modifier).

+### Enumeratum: Better enum library for Scala 2

+Enumerations are one of the most common features in any programming language.
+However, the in-built enum in Scala standard library has a lot of problems and many programmers avoid using it.
+We can use another library to overcome the issues in the standard library, and it is called **Enumeratum**.
+More details and sample usages on how we can use Enumeratum can be read [here](https://github.com/yadavan88/enumeratum-blog)

 ### Links to my Baeldung articles

 - [Introduction to Slick](https://www.baeldung.com/scala/slick-intro)